-The People Who Stayed: Southeast Indian Writing After Removal
+The People Who Stayed: Southeastern Indian Writing After Removal

 University of Oklahoma Press

 Native literature, composed of western literary tradition is packed into the hyphens of the oral tradition.
 It is termed a “renaissance” but contemporary Native writing is both something old emerging in new forms and something that has never been asleep.
 The two-hundred-year-old myth of the vanishing American Indian still holds some credence in the American Southeast, the region from which tens of thousands of Indians were relocated after passage of the Indian Removal Act in 1830.
 Yet, a significant Indian population remained behind after those massive relocations.
-The People Who Stayed is the first anthology to focus on the literary work of Native American authors with ancestry to “people who stayed” in southeastern states after 1830 and represents every state and every genre.
+This is the first anthology to focus on the literary work of Native Americans with ancestry to “people who stayed” in southeastern states after 1830 and represents every state and every genre.

-Award-winning author MariJo Moore, asked women writers from around the world to consider the devastating nature of conflict—inner wars, outer wars, public battles, and personal losses and battles on the homefront.
-Their answers, in the form of poignant poetry and essays, examine war in all its permutations, from Ireland to Iraq and everywhere in between.
-With contributions from both well-known authors including Paula Gunn Allen, Carolyn Dunn, Linda Hogan, Kim Shuck, Terra Trevor and numerous others, this moving anthology encompasses a wide range of voices
+Award-winning author MariJo Moore asked women writers from around the world to consider the devastating nature of conflict-inner wars, outer wars, public battles, and personal losses.
+Their answers, in the form of poignant poetry and essays, examine war in all its permutations, from Ireland to Iraq and everywhere in between, this moving anthology encompasses a wide range of voices.

 Voices Confronting Pediatric Brain Tumors